21IT157/SGP_SEM-6/README.md

 - We also acknowledge the developers of the open-source libraries used in this project, including TensorFlow and scikit-learn.

 ## Contact Information
-For any questions, feedback, or inquiries about the project, please contact [Your Name](mailto:your-email@example.com).
+For any questions, feedback, or inquiries about the project, please contact [Sneh Soni](21IT157@charusat.edu.in).